...

 Children don’t need an intact marriage — they need two parents who can share a doorway in peace.
 Photo: Ben White / Unsplash.

-The single finding that should shape everything
+The single finding that should shape co-parenting after divorce

 Decades of research point to one uncomfortable, clarifying fact: it is not divorce itself that harms children most — it is conflict between their parents.
 Kids whose divorced parents cooperate tend to show lower rates of depression and anxiety and adjust faster; kids caught between two parents at war carry the cost for years.
 The corollary is freeing.
 You do not have to give your child an intact marriage.
 You have to give them two parents who can be in the same room without a fight.
 That is a much lower bar than “happy family,” and it is the bar that actually matters.